phiiaz/Curriculum-vitae/README.md

 **What to expect here?**

-I have made this *Repo* to track down my CV quick changes specially as a recent graduate.
+I have made this *Repo* to track down my CV quick changes.

 You expect to find all the *LaTeX* files and pdf version of my CV.

-**Feel free to use what ever you need**